 Spartans Preparing for Academic Rigor in College (S.P.A.R.C.)
 Summer Bridge Program

 The Norfolk State University (NSU) S.P.A.R.C.
 Summer Bridge Program is a four-week, non-residential program that allows select first-time freshmen students to experience the NSU environment prior to entering the fall term.
 The Student Success Center is responsible for administering the program.
 On campus accommodations for students are available upon request and at the individuals' expense.
 The S.P.A.R.C.
 Summer Bridge Program provides tuition and textbooks to the selected participants.
-The program will run from July 1, 2013 - July 26, 2013.

 The students invited to participate in the S.P.A.R.C.
 Summer Bridge Program have been admitted to the University for the upcoming fall semester, and would benefit from academic strengthening in the areas of English, Math, or Computer Literacy.
 Success in learning the content of these courses is a prerequisite for success in core courses at the University level.